KB1RD/matrix-notepad/README.md

 ![Screenshot](static/doc.png)

-A working demo URL is coming soon.
-Come chat at [#matrix-collaboration:kb1rd.net](https://matrix.to/#/!lJKzxfcqmWpRzHxAsh:kb1rd.net?via=matrix.org)!
+Check it out at [matrix-notepad.kb1rd.net](https://matrix-notepad.kb1rd.net/) and come chat at [#matrix-collaboration:kb1rd.net](https://matrix.to/#/!lJKzxfcqmWpRzHxAsh:kb1rd.net?via=matrix.org)!
 I'd love to hear about what you think (and what issues you encounter)!

 ## Brief Roadmap
 This is not in any particular order: